-Hypersalivation is an uncomfortable and embarrassing side-effect which may be a significant cause of non-compliance and discontinuation of clozapine.9
+Hypersalivation is an uncomfortable and embarrassing side-effect which may be a significant cause of non-compliance and discontinuation of clozapine.
 It may cause social stigma, disturbed sleep, aspiration, parotitis, maceration and infection of the skin, poor hygiene and a reduced quality of life.
-Since each swallow allows some air into the gastrointestinal tract, increased swallowing may result in bloating, pain and flatus. bloating, pain and flatus.

-Aspiration is the most serious consequence of hypersalivation as it may lead to coughing, hoarseness, difficulty speaking, choking, bronchitis or pneumonia.^{10,11}
+Since each swallow allows some air into the gastrointestinal tract, increased swallowing may result in bloating, pain and flatus.
+Aspiration is the most serious consequence of hypersalivation as it may lead to coughing, hoarseness, difficulty speaking, choking, bronchitis or pneumonia.
+10,11